 What if I am only booking a one-off, low cost transaction such as a car rental?

 Uniglobe charges a per-transaction fee whether the transaction involves an entire trip or an individual item, such as a car rental.
 Using the Uniglobe portal will ensure access to any discounts and insurance coverage available to the college but low-cost items may be considered an exception based on the added booking fee.
-Please contact Travis Lipscomb at firstname.lastname@example.org to discuss a potential exception to the travel policy.
-A full listing of Uniglobe fees may be found on the Travel Services website.
+Please contact Tyler Heisey at firstname.lastname@example.org to discuss a potential exception to the travel policy.
+A full listing of Uniglobe fees may be found in the Uniglobe Fees section above.

 Local relationships may also be managed outside of the Uniglobe portal.
 For example, the local Enterprise office uses national Enterprise rates but works directly with departments to manage on-campus drop off and pick up of vehicles.
 Under these circumstances, if Uniglobe’s assistance is not required, it may make more sense to book directly with the local vendor.
 However, it is important to make sure any discounted rates or additional insurance coverage available to Dickinson are applied when booking travel outside of the Uniglobe portal.
 This may be accomplished by linking individual rewards programs (e.g. National/Enterprise Emerald Club) to Dickinson’s account or by identifying your relationship with Dickinson when booking a reservation.
 Please contact Travis Lipscomb for assistance with this process.